-We are continuing our showing of Michael Blatner’s photography through September.
+We are continuing our showing of Michael Blatner’s photography through August, although he will have some new photos up for us to enjoy.
 We welcome you to come by any time and take a look.
 Of course, face coverings are required in the shop, all social distancing rules apply, and we ask that you limit your visit to 20 minutes.

 My name is Michael Blatner.
 I am a photographer, born and raised in the city of Seattle, Washington.
 For the last six years I have been growing as a photographer and am constantly growing every day.
 I try to be as honest as I can with my work by capturing the world as is, with a little artistic twist of course!
 And for that, I carry my camera everywhere I go.
 I enjoy capturing day-to-day life of everyday people, exploring new places for new shots and also unique events that pop up now and then.
 After all the groundwork is done, I love to put my work onto paper.
 There is no substitute for a hard copy!
 I hope you enjoy my work!